 We set an appointment, which you can do by clicking here.
 We send some preliminary information, and you will fill out a worksheet before you come in.
 You can fill out the organizer here.
-Budget about 90 minutes for the meeting, which may be in person or remote, using the phone or webcam.
-If you are in Southern California, my preference is that we meet in person in Orange County.
-At the end of the meeting, we will calendar the next meeting for signature.
+Budget about 90 minutes for the meeting, which may be in person or remote, using a webcam.
+If you are married, your spouse will need to be present (unless there is a reason you may be planning seperately).

 After the meeting, we will send a confirmation letter describing your plan in summary form.
 You will confirm or make corrections.
 Once you have approval, we will be ready to sign.
+We will go over the documents together (in person or over zoom).
 After signature, which includes witnessing and notary, we will create a digital copy of all documents, record any deeds and take other agreed-upon actions.

 Do you do a living trust or a will?

 An Estate Plan involves many different documents and is not just limited to a living trust or will.
 We draft both wills, trusts, and other agreements.

 How do I prepare for the appointment?

 You should fill out the worksheet to that we can adequately prepare for the appointment.
 In some cases, we may ask for additional information.
 However, most of the time, the information we need is right there on the worksheet.
 If you own real property, we would like a copy of either the “grant deed” or “quitclaim deed.”
 If you do not have it, we can likely obtain it as those are public records.